-The underwriters have an option to buy up to an additional shares of Class A common stock from us to cover sales by the underwriters of a greater number of shares of Class A common stock than the total number set forth in the table above.
+The underwriters have an option to buy up to an additional 1,040,000 shares of Class A common stock from us and the selling stockholder to cover sales by the underwriters of a greater number of shares of Class A common stock than the total number set forth in the table above.
 They may exercise that option for 30 days.
 If any shares of Class A common stock are purchased pursuant to this option, the underwriters will severally purchase shares of Class A common stock in approximately the same proportion as set forth in the table above.